ietf-wg-asdf/SDF/sdf.md

 overall objectives will be achieved in a different way and to a different level of comfort.

-The "Quality Name Prefixes" sub-registry starts out empty.
+The "Quality Name Prefixes" registry starts out empty.

 ### sdfType Values

-IANA is requested to create a "sdfType values" sub-registry in the "SDF Parameters" registry, with the following template:
+IANA is requested to create a "sdfType values" registry in the "SDF Parameters" registry group, with the following template:

 Name:
 : A name composed of lower case ASCII letters, digits and `-` (ASCII